-- Coastal access rights become available to enjoy open-air recreation on some land which was previously only available for the enjoyment of the owner or occupier and invited guests.
-However, there are specific provisions under CROW intended to protect privacy in key respects: buildings and the area surrounding buildings (known as curtilage), and land used as a garden or park, are excepted from coastal access rights, though existing rights of way through such areas remain in force and the trail may make use of them. - These provisions may prevent people reaching the shoreline or cliff edge in some places, if the only means of access to it (other than from the sea itself) is through a garden or park, or the curtilage of a building. - 5.4.3 We will also consider in the preparation of our recommendations to the Secretary of State how our proposals may affect the privacy of people in the immediate vicinity of houses, hotels or other residences, and aim to strike a fair balance between these concerns and the interests of the public in having rights of access, as the 2009 Act requires. - 5.4.4 Where a large park or garden presents a significant obstacle to public access around the coast, we will approach the owners to explore the scope to negotiate a route through which respects their privacy.
-The detailed assessment criteria in section 8.18 considers this aspect further.

-Changes in the use of affected land

-- 5.5.1 Our report to the Secretary of State will take full account of any change in the use of affected land which can reasonably be foreseen at the time that we prepare our initial proposals to the Secretary of State.
-This includes both temporary changes, such as those arising from crop rotation or special events, and permanent changes arising from built development that is underway or imminent. - 5.5.2 There are powers to amend the access arrangements on a section of coast after the report is confirmed, if this is necessary as a result of changes in the use of affected land which could not be foreseen at the time when we made our initial proposals.
-Temporary changes - 5.5.3 The trail can be aligned in a way that is sensitive to temporary changes in the use of coastal land.
-However, in some instances this may be better achieved through temporary management measures, including local restrictions, exclusions and alternative routes.
+- 5.4.1 The duties set out in the 2009 Act, when implemented, mean that public rights of access will be available to some land which was previously only available for the enjoyment of the owner or occupier and invited guests.
+However, there are specific provisions under CROW intended to protect privacy in key respects: buildings and the area surrounding buildings (known as curtilage), and land used as a garden or park, are excepted from coastal access rights, though existing rights of way through such areas remain in force and the trail may make use of them. - 5.4.2 These provisions may prevent people reaching the shoreline or cliff edge in some places, if the only means of access to it (other than from the sea itself) is through a garden or park, or the curtilage of a building. - 5.4.3 We will also consider in the preparation of our recommendations to the Secretary of State how our proposals may affect the privacy of people in the immediate vicinity of houses, hotels or other residences, and aim to strike a fair balance between these concerns and the interests of the public in having rights of access, as the 2009 Act requires. - 5.4.4 Where a large park or garden presents a significant obstacle to public access around the coast, we will approach the owners to explore the scope to negotiate a route through which respects their privacy.
+The detailed assessment criteria in section 8.17 considers this aspect further. - 5.5 Changes in the use of affected land - 5.5.1 Our report to the Secretary of State will take full account of any change in the use of affected land which can reasonably be foreseen at the time that we prepare our initial recommendations to the Secretary of State.
+This includes both temporary changes, such as those arising from crop rotation or special events, and permanent changes arising from built development that is underway or imminent. - 5.5.2 There are powers to amend the access arrangements on a section of coast after the report is confirmed, if this is necessary as a result of changes in the use of affected land which could not be foreseen at the time when we made our initial recommendations (see stage 10 of the implementation process described in chapter 3).